Surodchana Khambao

-Surodchana Khambao (born 23 December 1999) is a Thai weightlifter.
+Surodchana Khambao (Thai: สุรจนา คำเบ้า; born 23 December 1999) is a Thai weightlifter.
+She won the bronze medal in the women's 49 kg event at the 2024 Summer Olympics held in Paris, France.
 She won the gold medal in the women's 49 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.

 Career

-She competed at the 2017 Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan in the women's 53 kg event without winning a medal.
+Khambao competed at the 2017 Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan in the women's 53 kg event without winning a medal.
 She finished in 5th place.

-In 2018, she won all three gold medals in the women's 53 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.
+In 2018, Khambao won all three gold medals in the women's 53 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.
 She also won the bronze medal in the women's 53 kg event at the 2018 Asian Games held in Jakarta, Indonesia.